MicrosoftDocs/win32/desktop-src/Msi/primaryvolumespaceremaining.md

 ---
-Description: The installer sets the value of the PrimaryVolumeSpaceRemaining property to a string representing the total number of bytes remaining on the volume referenced by the PrimaryVolumePath property, if all currently selected features were installed. ms.assetid: 8a59d22f-b8a1-47bf-90f3-f8cadfae8ecd
+description: The installer sets the value of the PrimaryVolumeSpaceRemaining property to a string representing the total number of bytes remaining on the volume referenced by the PrimaryVolumePath property, if all currently selected features were installed. ms.assetid: 8a59d22f-b8a1-47bf-90f3-f8cadfae8ecd
 title: PrimaryVolumeSpaceRemaining property
 ms.topic: reference